 In addition, many small businesses are running their on-premise mail server within an office environment.
 Offices are subject to Internet outages, intermittent power issues, heating/cooling issues and a general lack of security.
 Anyone of these can adversely impact your corporate email system.
 In short, an office environment is the wrong place for a critical system like your business email.

 For small and medium businesses, there are excellent, highly reliable options for hosted email today.
 Ascendant Technologies’ recommendation for small and medium businesses is currently Microsoft’s Office 365.
-In one service, for one monthly fee, Microsoft will handle all aspects of your corporate email.
+In one service, for one monthly fee, Microsoft will handle all aspects of your corporate email both as a mail delivery agent and mail transfer agent.
 Office 365 mailbox pricing starts as low as $4.00 per user/per month.
 That’s an outstanding business value!

 If you are a larger company and you’re wondering how to you decide if hosting your own email system still makes sense?
 Use our general guidelines:

 1. Do you have 200+ users who need email?
-Office 365 can easily handle thousands of email users, but many companies find the monthly/annual costs to be prohibitive at this scale.
+Office 365 uses cloud email hosting that can easily handle thousands of email users, but many companies find the monthly/annual costs to be prohibitive at this scale.